Contact the NCDD Team

 Former NCDD Board Members

-A huge thank-you to our former Board members, all of whom are still advising NCDD on an informal basis.
+A huge thank-you to our former Board members, most of whom are still advising NCDD on an informal basis.

 Paul Alexander, former Board Chair

 Paul Alexander is Director of the Institute on the Common Good at Regis University.
 The Institute seeks to facilitate effective social change in the community through the promotion of dialogue, deliberation, and communal discernment.
 The Institute was host to the 2004 NCDD Conference.
 Paul serves on the board of NCDD as well as several other nonprofits.
 He has a Ph.D. in community dialogue.
 Dr. Alexander has worked and traveled extensively in Latin America and elsewhere.
 In addition, he has facilitated a wide variety of diverse groups in both English and Spanish.
 He serves on several boards including Spring Institute for Intercultural Learning and the International Multicultural Institute.